The Foundation of a Strong Family (Exodus 20:1-3)

 We don’t have idols like they used to.
 I doubt that anyone here is engaging in Baal-worship.
 If you are, then you need to go home and smash that idol.
 That’s your application today.
 You can be dismissed now.

-For most of us, the idols we worship are going to be a subtler.
-I’ve identified five North American idols that are competition for God.
-How do you know if you’re worshiping these idols??
+For most of us, the idols we worship are going to be subtler.
+I’ve identified five North American idols that are in competition with God.
+How do you know if you’re worshiping these idols?
 When you put them ahead of God.
-I’ve taken the acrostic F-I-R-S-T and I’m going to give you five ways that you can put God first in your life and your family:
+I’ve taken the acrostic F-I-R-S-T, and I’m going to give you five ways that you can put God first in your life and your family:

 Let’s take the hardest one first.
 Finances can be an idol.
 If we’re going to put God first, it’s going to have to start here.
 Put God first in your finances.

 How you handle your money is one of the most spiritual issues you will ever face.
-When God and your money to toe to toe, who ends up winning??
-Which captures your heart??
+When God and your money go toe to toe, who ends up winning?
+Which captures your heart?
 Jesus said, “You cannot serve God and wealth” (Matthew 6:24).
 There’s nothing wrong with having money.
 There’s nothing wrong with even having lots of money.
 The problem comes when we begin to serve our money.
 Our money can become our god.

 The way we spend our money is the acid test of where our priorities lie.
 Your checkbook reveals what’s really important to you.
 Imagine bringing all of your bank and credit card statements to church.
 Imagine pulling them out in a big paper envelope and handing them to the person in front of you.
 Imagine them looking through your receipts and trying to figure out how you lived.
 Chances are that by looking through your receipts and statements, they could figure out where your priorities lie.